-- · Add Michael Dixon and Andrew Poelstra to acknowledgements. - · Minor improvements to cross-references. - · Correct the order of arguments to RedDSA.RandomizePrivate and RedDSA.RandomizePublic. - · Correct a reference to RedDSA.RandomizePrivate that was intended to be RedDSA.RandomizePublic. - Fix the description of the Sapling balancing value in §4.12 'Balance and Binding Signature (Sapling)' on p.
+- · Add Michael Dixon and Andrew Poelstra to acknowledgements. - · Minor improvements to cross-references. - · Correct the order of arguments to RedDSA.RandomizePrivate and RedDSA.RandomizePublic. - · Correct a reference to RedDSA.RandomizePrivate that was intended to be RedDSA.RandomizePublic. - Fix the description of the Sapling balancing value in § 4.12 'Balance and Binding Signature (Sapling)' on p.
 39. - · Correct a type error in §5.4.8.5 'Group Hash into Jubjub' on p.
-76. - · Correct a type error in RedDSA.Sign in § 5.4.6 'RedDSA and RedJubjub' on p.
-66. - Ensure $\mathcal{G}^{Sapling}$ is defined in § 5.4.6.1 'Spend Authorization Signature (Sapling)' on p.
-68. - · Make the validating key prefix part of the input to the hash function in RedDSA, not part of the message. - · Correct the statement about FindGroupHash $^{\mathbb{J}^{(r)}}$ never returning \bot . - · Correct an error in the computation of generators for Pedersen hashes. - · Change the order in which NoteCommit^{Sapling} commits to its inputs, to match the sapling-crypto implementation. - Fail Sapling key generation if ivk = 0.
-(This has negligible probability.) - Change the notation H to H[®] in §5.4.6 'RedDSA and RedJubjub' on p.
-66, to avoid confusion with the convention for representations of group elements. - · cmu encodes only the u-coordinate of the note commitment, not the full curve point. - · rk is checked to be not of small order outside the Spend statement, not in the Spend statement. - · Change terminology describing constraint systems.
+76. - Correct a type error in RedDSA.
+Sign in § 5.4.6 'RedDSA and RedJubjub' on p.
+66. - Ensure $\mathcal{G}^{\mathsf{Sapling}}$ is defined in § 5.4.6.1 'Spend Authorization Signature (Sapling)' on p.
+69. - · Make the validating key prefix part of the input to the hash function in RedDSA, not part of the message. - · Correct the statement about FindGroupHash $^{\mathbb{J}^{(r)}}$ never returning \bot . - · Correct an error in the computation of generators for Pedersen hashes. - · Change the order in which NoteCommit Sapling commits to its inputs, to match the sapling-crypto implementation. - Fail Sapling key generation if ivk = 0.
+(This has negligible probability.) - Change the notation H to H® in §5.4.6 'RedDSA and RedJubjub' on p.
+66, to avoid confusion with the convention for representations of group elements. - cmu encodes only the u-coordinate of the note commitment, not the full curve point. - · rk is checked to be not of small order outside the Spend statement, not in the Spend statement. - · Change terminology describing constraint systems.

-- · No changes to Sprout. - · Minor clarifications.
+· Minor clarifications.

-- · No changes to Sprout. - · Clarify the security argument for balance in Sapling. - Correct a subtle problem with the type of the value input to ValueCommit Sapling: although it is only directly used to commit to values in $\{0...2^{\ell{\text{value}}}-1\}$, the security argument depends on a sum of commitments being binding on $\left\{-\frac{r{\mathbb{J}}-1}{2}...\frac{r{\mathbb{J}}-1}{2}\right\}$. - Fix the loss of tightness in the use of PRF^{nfSapling} by specifying the keyspace more precisely. - · Correct type ambiguities for ρ . - Specify the representation of i in group \mathbb{G}2 of BLS12-381.
+- · Clarify the security argument for balance in Sapling. - Correct a subtle problem with the type of the value input to ValueCommit Sapling: although it is only directly used to commit to values in $\{0...2^{\ell{\text{value}}}-1\}$, the security argument depends on a sum of commitments being binding on $\{-\frac{r{J}-1}{2}...\frac{r{J}-1}{2}\}$. - Fix the loss of tightness in the use of PRF^{nfSapling} by specifying the keyspace more precisely. - · Correct type ambiguities for ρ . - Specify the representation of i in group \mathbb{G}2 of BLS12-381.

-- · No changes to Sprout. - · Correct an error in the definition of DefaultDiversifier.
+· Correct an error in the definition of DefaultDiversifier.